 Though we can see that receivable days are stable at 34.
 Inventory turnover has increased to 7.5 from 2.5.
-While cumulative cash flow from operations (cCFO) in last 10 years is just ₹20cr compared to ₹88cr cumulative profit after tax (cPAT).
+While cumulative cash flow from operations (cCFO) in the last 10 years is just ₹20cr compared to ₹88cr cumulative profit after tax (cPAT).
 Chaman Lal Setia Exports Ltd is not able to convert profits into cash.
-The company is constantly using debt in last 10 years though the debt to equity ratio has come down from 1.32 in 2011 to 0.63 in 2015.
+The company is constantly using debt in the last 10 years though the debt to equity ratio has come down from 1.32 in 2011 to 0.63 in 2015.
 As per CRISIL credit rating report, the cash flow in 2016 and 2017 will be ₹22 cr each.
 That may give some cushion in the medium term.

-CFO and FCF alternating as positive and negative every year.
+CFO and FCF are alternating as positive and negative every year.
 Not sure if the ratio makes any sense.

 - 6 year cCFO = ₹11.11 cr

 - 6 year cumulative free cash flow (cFCF) = ₹ (-11.19) cr